CleverCloud/clever-cloud-review-app/README.md

 Add the following secrets to your repository, in **Settings > Secrets and variables**:

 - `CLEVER_SECRET` and `CLEVER_TOKEN`: find them in your `clever-tools.json` after installing the CLI (example path on Mac: `~/.config/clever-cloud/clever-tools.json`)
-- `ORGA_ID`: the organisation in which your app is created
+- `ORGA_ID`: the organisation in which your app is create
+- `GITHUB_TOKEN`: implicit, to enable comments on the PR

 For better security, we advise generating a specific `CLEVER_SECRET` and `CLEVER_TOKEN` for GitHub Actions.
 Follow these steps to do so: